openstack/heat/doc/source/man/heat-keystone-setup.rst

 DESCRIPTION
 ===========
-The heat-keystone-setup tool configures keystone for use with Heat.
+The heat-keystone-setup tool configures keystone for use with heat.
 This script requires admin keystone credentials to be available in the shell environment and write access to /etc/keystone.

 Distributions may provide other tools to setup keystone for use with Heat, so check the distro documentation first.